eseidel/dart_realtime_game/README.md

 # dart_realtime_game

-An example of using Dart and Flutter to build a realtime game.
+An example of using Dart to build a realtime game.

 Uses Dart for the full stack, shares code between client and server.